rancher/rancher-turtles-e2e/README.md

 Specs with `short` tag are local (docker) based tests and with `full` tag are cloud providers based tests.

 # Running tests using Cypress grep
-We have implemented tags for more precise selection of tests using a Cypress pluging called [cypress-grep](https://github.com/cypress-io/cypress/tree/develop/npm/grep)
+We have implemented tags for more precise selection of tests using a Cypress plugin called [cypress-grep](https://github.com/cypress-io/cypress/tree/develop/npm/grep)

 Note: the title can be either at `describe`, `context` or `it` level.